MahekVanjani611/PowerBI-projects/README.md

 This repository includes the following projects:

 1.**Sales Report:**
-**a.
-Objective:** To analyze sales data, identify trends, and track performance indicators to support business growth and strategic planning.
+   -**Objective:** To analyze sales data, identify trends, and track performance indicators to support business growth and strategic planning.
-**b.
-Dataset: **The data includes sales transactions across different regions, products, and time periods.
+   -**Dataset: **The data includes sales transactions across different regions, products, and time periods.
-**c.
-Deliverables: **A dynamic Power BI dashboard with visualizations that highlight sales trends, revenue breakdowns, and customer demographics.
+   -**Deliverables: **A dynamic Power BI dashboard with visualizations that highlight sales trends, revenue breakdowns, and customer demographics.

-2. **[Project Name 2]**
+2. **Student Performance Analysis**
-   - **Description**: Brief description of the project.
+   - **Objective:** To analyze student performance across various parameters and provide data-driven insights for educators and stakeholders to enhance learning strategies.
-   - **Key Features**: Insights and analytical highlights.
+   - **Dataset:** The data includes academic records, demographic details, attendance, and other factors impacting student performance.
-   - **Dataset**: Brief info about the dataset.
+   - **Deliverables:** An interactive Power BI dashboard highlighting key performance indicators (KPIs) and trends.

 ## 🚀 How to Use